-The main reason we have eyebrows is to stop the sweat and dirt and twigs from the trees we were hanging around in from pouring and dropping into our eyes.
+The main reason we have eyebrows is to stop the sweat and dirt and twigs in the trees we were hanging from, pouring and dropping into our eyes.
 They are also a means of expression, communication.
-The eyebrows we were born with, and which grew up with us whether fine, or bushy are more or less effective at both these functions.
+The eyebrows we were born with, and which grew up with us, whether fine or bushy, are dual-function.

 But are we women satisfied with these excellent bits of kit?

 Are we heck as like.
 We pluck them off and then draw different ones in.

 Children are just fine looking, beautiful.
 You’d be mad to look round a primary school playground at the rising 11s thinking, “Those girls would be inoffensive if only they’d take a felt tip pen and draw over their eyebrows.”
 You think, if anything, “Your eyebrows are just fine.
 Your face suits your eyebrows.
 Please kids, don’t do anything to your eyebrows.”

 There’s no need to say that to the boys of course.
 To quote Zadie Smith in her recent advice to her daughter to minimise her mirror time: “Every day of his life (your brother) will put a shirt on, he’s out the door and he doesn’t give a shit if you waste an hour and a half doing your make-up.”.